- Gale Literature (Literature Criticism)

 - Co-editor.
 “Romantic Life.”
 Conference issue of European Romantic Review.
 Forthcoming.

 - “1970s Critical Reception.”
 Mary Wollstonecraft in Context.
 Eds.
 Nancy E. Johnson and Paul Keen.
-Cambridge UP.
-Forthcoming.
+Cambridge University Press,

 - “Sensibility.”
 The Cambridge Companion to Eighteenth-Century Thought.
 Ed.
-Frans De Bruyn.
-Forthcoming in 2018.
+Frans, 2018.

 - “Mary Wollstonecraft and Modernity.”
 Women’s Writing 23.3 (July 2016): 366-77.
 (Special Issue: Festschrift in honour of Professor Janet Todd: “A Life in Feminist Scholarship”).